ethereum-optimism/op-analytics/sphinx/dataplatform/architecture.md

 ## ClickHouse Data Warehouse

 We use ClickHouse as our data warehouse.
-From ClickHouse we can use the S3 Table Engine to read data directly from GCS.
+We use the S3 Table Engine to read data directly from GCS.
 We have a number of convenience functions that let us read by specifying the root path of the data in GCS and a partition value.
+For some data sources we also ingest data directly into ClickHouse (without writing to GCS first).

+## BigQuery Data Warehouse

+Legacy data ingestion processe at OP Labs write data directly to BigQuery.
+Using BigQuery is not as cost-effective as using ClickHouse, so we are moving away from it.
+For new data sources always use either GCS or ClickHouse..

 ## Processing and Orchestration

 We use dagster running on kubernetes to orchestrate ingestion and processing of data.
 This includes:

-* Ingestion, which reads from our input data sources and writes to GCS.
+* Ingestion, which reads from input data sources and writes to GCS/ClickHouse.

-* Processing, which reads from GCS and writes back to GCS.
+* Processing, which reads from GCS/ClickHouse, processes in Kubernetes (using DuckDB or polars) and writes back to GCS/ClickHouse.

-* Transformations, which runs on the ClickHouse Data Warehouse.
+* Transforms, which run as ClickHouse queries.
+These can read and write from GCS also (using the clickhouse s3 table engine) but usually are from/to ClickHouse native tables.

 * Exports, which read from GCS or ClickHouse and write to BigQuery.
-We use this for public tables and also to expose data to insight toosl that cannot read from ClickHouse directly.
+We use this for public tables and also to expose data to insight tools that must use BigQuery to read data.

 ## Insights